hlouw20/ViralAncestral/README.md

 Infer a phylogenetic tree from viral sequences, and use the tree to estimate the ancestral protein sequence of this group.

 ## To do
+- Troubleshoot why trimAL doesn't think the 5UTR region is aligned
+- Install + align with MUSCLE
+- Install + trim with HmmCleaner
+- Update files on readme
 - Figure out how to increase substitution cost for Replicase gene and run through MACSE
 - Run Replicase gene with higher substitution cost through trimAL
 - Download T-COFFEE for Mac